bmento/dmsc-log/README.md

 https://editor.p5js.org/brock.mento/full/QRXn9D_bY

+## Hydra Practice 4/8/21

+I thought using hydra was really interesting.
+I would go through the random ones, and pull out code that I would put in a text document and then I would mash them together to see the results.
+I felt that it was a little hard to figure out proper format becuase it was a completly new languange.
+However I think I managed to understand it a little more the longer I messed with it.

 ## Squirell Group Project Log

 This the devolg post for my work and experience working on the squirel project.
 I worked with Chris, Monty, and Quincy.
 We first started out by